Tutorial: Predict automobile price with the designer

 Remove a column

-Enter Select in the search box at the top of the palette to find the Select Columns in Dataset module.
+In the module palette to the left of the canvas, expand the Data Transformation section and find the Select Columns in Dataset module.

 Drag the Select Columns in Dataset module onto the canvas.
 Drop the module below the dataset module.